Root's barrier, viscosity solutions of obstacle problems and reflected FBSDEs: Numerics: root barriers via barles--souganidis methods

-We now discuss the case of general $\mu,\nu$.
-For simplicity we restrict ourselve to embeddings into Brownian motion (i.e.~$\sigma\equiv1$) in which case more recent results of Jakobsen \cite{jakobsen2003rate} directly apply and lead to a rate of order $\frac{1}{2}$ (if one is only interested in convergence the argument given above can be modified).
-Denote again $h=\left(\Delta t,\Delta x\right)$ and consider schemes of the type
+For simplicity we restrict ourselves to embeddings into Brownian motion (i.e.~$\sigma\equiv1$).
+In this case recent results of Jakobsen \cite{jakobsen2003rate} apply and give a convergence rate of order $\frac{1}{2}$.
+Denote $h=\left(\Delta t,\Delta x\right)$ and consider schemes of the type

-where $S_{\Delta t}$ is the (formal) solution operator associated to the heat equation $\partial w-\frac{1}{2}\Delta w=0$.
-In the case that we use a finite difference method to approximate $S$ the scheme can be written as
+where $S_{\Delta t}$ is the (formal) solution operator associated to the heat equation $\partial_{t}w-\frac{1}{2}\Delta w=0$.
+In the case that we use a finite difference method this scheme can be written as